Summary: A Treatise of Human Nature (page 11)

 17.

-As a result, the remainder of the section presents only a few minor developments, since the problem does not exist as such.
+The remainder of the section accordingly offers only a few minor developments, since the problem does not genuinely exist.

-We shall therefore pass quickly over these concluding remarks and clarifications, in order to come to the famous Humean critique of personal identity: a final section that will constitute like a thunderclap, and go down forever in the history of philosophy.
+We shall therefore pass quickly over these concluding remarks, and move on to Hume's celebrated critique of personal identity: a final section that lands like a thunderclap, and has left its mark on the history of philosophy ever since.

 1 1.4.3, p.145